 after taking the DEI I send a task force, BB CR, 2 DD, maybe a sub or another DD, and i toast the Aussi fleet.
 Without the fleet, and without income to build it up quick enough to overcome a small task force in the carolines, the Aussis are neutralized.

-Posts made by ThomasJefferson
+Latest posts made by ThomasJefferson

 RE: Keeping Anzac under control.

 well if you gonna attack J1, bypass Phillipines and concentrate on the easy islands, also ensure that your naval forces are sufficiently concentrated so as to prevent the British from counter attacking and causing significant damage to your navy.
 Keep in mind that it is advisable for the British to exchange ships with the Japs, so dont think that because you equal the British forces that they will not attack, In my experience, the British will consider their ships lost, and look for the most efficient way for them to go out.

 RE: Who do you go for as Germany?